SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 ## Provisioning infrastructure with Terraform

-The provisioning workflow in Terraform is based on the following commands:
+The provisioning workflow (Terraform's life cycle) in Terraform is based on the following commands:

 - `init`
 - `plan`